Olympiapark Berlin: A new millennium

-The renovation began on July 3, 2000 with a groundbreaking ceremony officiated by Chancellor of Germany Gerhard Schröder, Mayor of Berlin Eberhard Diepgen, Franz Beckenbauer and Dr. Ignaz Walter.
-The stadium continued to host events during the renovation, including the annual DFB-Pokal Cup, Hertha BCS games, and Berlin Thunder NFL Europa games.
-January 9, 2002, in the mist of the Olympic Stadium's renovation, construction crews found an unexploded World War II bomb buried beneath a seating section.
+The renovation began on 3 July 2000, with a groundbreaking ceremony officiated by Chancellor of Germany Gerhard Schröder, Mayor of Berlin Eberhard Diepgen, Franz Beckenbauer and Dr. Ignaz Walter.
+The stadium continued to host events during the renovation, including the annual DFB-Pokal final, Hertha BSC, and Berlin Thunder games.
+9 January 2002, in the midst of the Olympic Stadium's renovation, construction crews found an unexploded World War II bomb buried beneath a seating section.
 Berlin police defused the bomb outside of the stadium.

-The new stadium was inaugurated in a ceremony on July 31, 2004.
+The new stadium was inaugurated in a ceremony on 31 July 2004.
 Work nonetheless continued on the stadium and the surrounding areas of the Olympiapark until 2006.
-The 2006 FIFA World Cup final was held at the stadium on July 9th.
+The 2006 FIFA World Cup final was held at the stadium on 9 July.

-The Germany national football team played their first match at the stadium September 8th, 2004, in a 1–1 tie against the Brazil national football team.
+The Germany national football team played their first match at the stadium 8 September 2004, in a 1–1 tie against the Brazil national football team.

 The Olympic Stadium project has received multiple awards and recognition.
 In 2004 the Olympic Stadium renovation won the German Steel Building Award.
-In April 2005 the UEFA officially awarded the Olympiastadion Berlin as a “Five-Star-Stadia”, the highest ranking possible for European stadiums.
-Other honors the stadium received in 2005 include the Light Architecture Awards for “Modification, Restoration, and Roof-construction”.
-The renovation also received recognition from the German Architecture Awards for “Modification, Restoration, and Roof-construction” In 2006 the Olympic Stadium won the Architecture Award Berlin.
-In 2007 the Olympic Stadium won the IOC/AKS Award in Golf, an IPC/IAKS Special-award, the BDA Architecture award for “best ambience”.
+In April 2005 the UEFA officially awarded the Olympiastadion Berlin as a "Five-Star-Stadia", the highest ranking possible for European stadiums.
+Other honors the stadium received in 2005 include the Light Architecture Awards for "Modification, Restoration, and Roof-construction".
+The renovation also received recognition from the German Architecture Awards for "Modification, Restoration, and Roof-construction" In 2006 the Olympic Stadium won the Architecture Award Berlin.
+In 2007 the Olympic Stadium won the IOC/AKS Award in Golf, an IPC/IAKS Special-award, the BDA Architecture award for "best ambience".
 In 2013 the stadium received the FM Efficiency Award.
-In 2014 the Olympic Stadium received the Location Award 2014 second place category honor for “Major Events” and the first place category honor for “Stadiums, Arenas, and Multi-function-halls”.
+In 2014 the Olympic Stadium received the Location Award 2014 second place category honor for "Major Events" and the first place category honor for "Stadiums, Arenas, and Multi-function-halls".

 In 2004, Hertha constructed the Amateurstadion, a 5,400 person capacity stadium located near the Olympic Stadium.
+Their second team plays there.

 In 2005 the antenna in the Olympic Plaza was removed.

 Prior to hosting the 2009 IIAF World Championships in Athletics, the Olympic Stadium's track was re-surfaced.
 The new track was colored blue, the team color of Hertha BSC.

 From 2010 until 2012 a new ice arena complex (the Eisporthalle) was constructed for 4 million euros at a former parking lot of the complex.

-The Olympiapark would have been utilized had Berlin been selected as Germany's bid city for the 2024 Summer Olympics.
+The Olympiapark would have been used had Berlin been selected as Germany's bid city for the 2024 Summer Olympics.
 German instead chose Hamburg and its bid over Berlin.
 Hamburg ultimately dropped out of the bid process during the candidate city phase.

+The Olympiapark was one of the main venues of the 2023 Special Olympics World Summer Games.